Is my home eligible for the program?

 The SHOW program serves homes and rental properties that

 are primarily heated by oil, propane, kerosene, butane, or wood.
+Homes primarily heated with natural gas or electric heat do not qualify for SHOW cash payments.

 How do I know if I need heating or weatherization